Jaw Clenching/ Tension

 All medical procedures carry some risk.
 Expected side effects include mild tenderness, swelling, or bruising.

-Rare complications can occur and will be discussed during your consultation.
+Potential risks and side effects will be discussed in detail during consultation.

 This treatment is not performed during pregnancy or breastfeeding, or in people with certain neurological conditions.